 In lieu of flowers, please make a donation to the United Farm Workers, P.O.
 Box 62, Keene, CA 93531 Please feel free to share with others

-To send flowers to Manuel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Manuel Mejia, please visit our floral store.